Table of Contents

 - If possible plug your heat press machine into an outlet that has been particularly installed for the purpose.
 A heat press machine generally draws a lot of power.
 Even a low-end model is going to draw over 1000 watts for the process.
 Remember that the machine will take some time to heat up and then it’s obviously going to exert a huge amount of energy while doing the actual transfer.
 This can actually cause a complete drain on any kind of power outlet, particularly if you live in an older home.

 - Keep the heat press out of the reach of your children.
 Be it a hot stove or a hot heat press, children must be always kept away from any kind of hot surface.
 You don’t want to put your children at any risk.
 They simply don’t know the dangers and want to touch and play with everything.
 Also, heat press generally weighs several pounds and it can cause serious injuries or may be fatal in worst cases if the machine accidentally knocks over your child.
-Never let your kid play around at your working area.
+Never let your kid play around in your working area.

-- Place your machine at an area where you can have clear access to it in at least on three of the sides.
+- Place your machine in an area where you can have clear access to it in at least on three of the sides.
 It’s not necessarily important to have access to the backside of the machine.
 However, you must definitely have access to the on/off switch and its lever.
-Make sure that the area around your machine is clear and spacious for you to work comfortably with your device.
+Make sure that the area around your machine is clean and spacious for you to work comfortably with your device.

 - Your workplace must be well ventilated.
 A lot of steam is going to be generated by the heat press machine, especially when the machine is in the process of doing an actual heat transfer.
 It’ll be best if the gas can immediately travel outside.
 If it doesn’t, then it can cause some damages to nearby surroundings like your wall or wall paintings.
 Steam created from some inks can also be harmful to your health and at times you may find difficult to breathe in the steam.
 You would rather want to be safe than sorry.